holistics/dbml/dbml-homepage/docs/home/README.md

 ## Is this similar to SQL DDL?

 Not quite.
 Despite its name (data "definition" language), DDL is designed mainly to help physically create, modify or remove tables, not to define them.
 In other words, **DDL is imperative, while DBML is declarative**.
 This makes DBML so much easier to write, read and maintain.

-DDL is also database specific (Oracle, PostgreSQL, etc), while **DBML is database-agnostic** and designed for the high-level database construct instead of low-level database creation.
+DDL is also database specific (Oracle, PostgreSQL, etc), while **DBML is database-agnostic** and designed for the high-level database architecting instead of low-level database creation.

 ## What can I do now?